- The Jason A. Hannah Chair in the History of Medicine

 Major Research Projects

 Professor McKellar is currently working on two book projects.
-(1) In collaboration with Dr David Kenny, DDS 1970, who was a member of the first graduating class of the Western dental program, McKellar is documenting the history of the dental school program at Western University.
+(1) In collaboration with Dr David Kenny, DDS 1970, she is co-author of Transforming Dentistry: The Rise and Demise (Almost) of Academic Dentistry at Western University, 1947 to the Present (under contract at UTP).
 (2) McKellar is in the early stages of a new project, “Cutting as Cure: Objects and Stories in the History of Surgery,” which is an object-centred study exploring how instruments and the act of cutting have shaped our approach to disease.

 Professor McKellar also curates the Medical Artifact Collection, which is a university study collection, representative of late 19th- and early to mid-20th century practice and teaching of health and medicine in southwestern Ontario.
 It can be viewed online at www.medicalhistory.uwo.ca.